Richardinho/cms/stories/7-authorised-access.md

 ## Acceptance Criteria

+### Authorised users navigating to a page
 * **GIVEN** a user is authorised (todo: define authorised)
 * **WHEN** they attempt to navigate to a page on the app
 * **THEN** they should navigate to the requested page

+### Authorised users navigating to login page
 * **GIVEN** a user is authorised (todo: define authorised)
 * **WHEN** they navigate to the login page
 * **THEN** they should see a message: 'You are already logged in'

+### Unauthorised users navigating to a page with correct username/password
 * **GIVEN** a user is unauthorised (todo: define unauthorised)
 * **WHEN** they attempt to navigate to a page on the app
 * **THEN** they should be redirected to a sign in page